Neo-Nazi groups celebrated Charlottesville tragedy on Facebook. Now they’re banned.

 For others, particularly in far-right and neo-Nazi communities, the violence was something to be made light of, or worse, celebrated.
-And those conversations found homes across social communities, particularly on Facebook and Reddit.
+And those conversations found homes across social communities, especially on Facebook and Reddit.

 Now, those tech companies are taking action.
 Reddit and Facebook have each banned entire hate groups in the wake of the Charlottesville attack, they confirmed to CNET today.

 One particular subreddit, r/Physical_Removal, received particular scrutiny over the weekend.
-Moderators and posters were flagged for numerous inflammatory remarks that have long been characteristic of it and other similarly-minded subreddits.
+Moderators and posters were flagged for numerous inflammatory remarks that have long been characteristic of that group and other similarly-minded subreddits.

 Because of those posts and a lengthy history of similar comments either endorsing violence or echoing racist ideology, the backlash against r/Physical_Removal's spiked.
 Communities like r/AgainstHateSubreddits led the charge, calling on Reddit to take immediate action: